xb4r7x/xb4r7x/README.md

 ### Hi there 👋

-> [!NOTE]
-> On versions of Pixinsight prior to 1.9 you will recieve a "Unable to download repository information." error.
-> This behavior is unfortunately expected and should be resolved if you upgrade to v1.9.
-> If you

 <!--
 **xb4r7x/xb4r7x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.